lordfeck/rsru/README.md

 - XML::RSS is optional.
 It is (surprisingly) used by RSRU to generate an RSS feed.
 - GD is optional.
 It is used to generate thumbnails and convert PNG to JPEG, if desired.

-# Future hackery for RSRU
+# Future hackery for RSRU, known issues
 * I've plans to hack it into a "microblogger" system.
 Think of a way to share clips of sites, quotes, images, whatever else.
-* Photoblog and blog templates
+* Build a photoblog and blog template
 * Make pathnames deterministic.
 Currently we just sort alphabetically then chronologically, then make a new page when the previous page is filled.
-This means that entries aren't always on the same page.
+This means that entries aren't guaranteed to be on the same page, but will move further back down the list and onto higher numbered pages.
+This will be a problem for hyperlink consistency.
 * Performance optimisations, deduplicate where necessary (many places look similar)
-* Very far in the future: Use a real templating engine (like Mustache) to build our pages.
+* Very far in the future: Use a real templating engine (like Moustache) to build our pages.
 This would make RSRU into something approaching a full site generator.
+This would be best suited for a new project.

 # Repository layout
 What are the directories and what is inside each?